The VW diesel scandal changed my career

 However, electric vehicles in combination with renewable energies will certainly help to significantly reduce CO2 emissions.

-Electric vehicles are the superior technology, but here’s what needs to be changed.
+Electric vehicles are the superior technology, but here is what needs to be changed.

 However, electric vehicles may not be suitable for all purposes.
-Nevertheless, efforts are being made to overcome these problems and drive the improvements needed to increase the uptake of electric vehicles.
+Nonetheless, efforts are being made to overcome these issues and drive the necessary improvements for greater uptake of electric vehicles.

-- The integration of electric vehicles into local energy systems offers the opportunity for synergies.
+3. The integration of electric vehicles into local energy systems offers the opportunity for synergies.
 Homeowners with surplus solar power generation can use electric vehicles to store and utilize excess energy.
 Bidirectional charging systems allow EV batteries to power household appliances such as air conditioners and heat pumps during off-peak hours.
-The implementation of such solutions requires technical advances and supporting policies to enable seamless integration.
+Implementing such solutions requires technical advances and supporting policies to enable seamless integration.

-- Recognizing and addressing the environmental footprint of electric vehicles involves several aspects.
+4. Recognizing and addressing the environmental footprint of electric vehicles involves several aspects.
 Improving recycling processes for EV components, promoting shared mobility concepts, advancing autonomous driving technologies and transitioning to renewable energy sources for power generation are critical steps.
-Significantly reducing the environmental impact of electric vehicles will only increase public support for faster adoption of an environmentally friendly technology.
+Significantly reducing the environmental impact of EVs will only increase public support for faster adoption of an environmentally friendly technology.

 While progress is being made in these areas, future breakthroughs and widespread adoption of electric vehicles will require a conscious effort from industry players, governments and consumers.
-The practicality and attractiveness of electric vehicles as a sustainable transportation option can be increased by addressing the difficulties related to charging infrastructure, costs, integration into energy systems and environmental impacts.
+The practicality and attractiveness of electric vehicles as a sustainable transportation option can be increased by addressing the difficulties associated with charging infrastructure, cost, integration into energy systems and environmental impact.

 Will we one day see 100% electric cars in a few decades?

-In large cities, yes.
+In big cities, yes.
 For some Western or Chinese cities, this could even be a reality within a few years.

-And we will see fewer cars in the conurbations.
+And we will see fewer cars in urban areas.

-Traffic restrictions and rising costs for private car ownership in cities, the use of bicycles, sharing and micromobility services as well as improved public transport services will reduce the need for cars in cities.
-We can already observe this trend in cities such as Berlin, Shenzen and Paris.
+Traffic restrictions and rising costs of private car ownership in cities, the use of bicycles, sharing and micro-mobility services as well as improved public transportation services will reduce the need for cars in cities.
+We can already see this trend in cities like Berlin, Shenzen or Paris.

 In rural areas, the switch to electric vehicles or CO2-neutral cars will take longer.

-It could be that there are only a limited number of dual-use ICEs in rural areas.
-If we manage to discover and use an abundant source of energy, which could possibly take another two or three decades to become industrialized, we could even switch to CO2-neutral eFuels and H2-powered cars, such as those designed by Toyota.
+It could be that there is only a limited number of dual-purpose ICEs in rural areas.
+If we manage to discover and utilize an abundant energy source, which could possibly take another two or three decades to become industrialized, we could even switch to CO2-neutral eFuels and H2-powered cars, as they are were designed by Toyota.

 But the production of cars will still cause CO2 emissions.

-With a 100% emission-free vehicle fleet, fewer cars, 100% renewable energy as fuel and all the other measures mentioned above, we will reduce humanity’s global CO2 emissions by 13.5%.
+With a 100% zero-emission vehicle fleet, fewer cars, 100% renewable energy as fuel and all the other measures mentioned above, we will reduce humanity's global CO2 emissions by 13.5%.

-Protecting the environment will not be the most important reason for switching to electric vehicles.
+Protecting the environment will not be the most important reason to switch to electric vehicles.

-There’s more rationale behind the advent of the EV revolution than just environmentalism: EVs offer longer car life, more torque (aka more fun), more automation, and fewer cars overall.
+There is more rationality to the introduction of the EV revolution than just environmental protection: EVs offer longer car life, more torque (aka more fun), more automation and fewer cars overall.

 This landslide is unstoppable.